AlecBenzer/alecbenzer.github.com/_posts/2013-03-18-zero-dark-thirty.md

 title: "Matt Taibbi on <em>Zero Dark Thirty</em>"
 ---

-A few weeks ago I saw a link to [Matt Taibbi's article on _Zero Dark Thiry_](http://www.rollingstone.com/politics/blogs/taibblog/zero-dark-thirty-is-osama-bin-ladens-last-victory-over-america-20130116) called "'Zero Dark Thirty' Is Osama bin Laden's Last Victory Over America".
+A few weeks ago I saw a link to Matt Taibbi's article ["'Zero Dark Thirty' Is Osama bin Laden's Last Victory Over America"](http://www.rollingstone.com/politics/blogs/taibblog/zero-dark-thirty-is-osama-bin-ladens-last-victory-over-america-20130116).
 I hadn't seen the movie so I didn't read the article at that time.
 I recently just watched it though, and went back to read the article, and I thought a lot of it was kind of silly.

 If you haven't seen _Zero Dark Thirty_, go see it, it's good movie.
 One of the things that I thought was most striking about it was the character development that the protagonist, Maya, goes through.